Benito Vergara: Rice museum

 During Vergara's last years at IRRI, Vergara developed a rice museum to educate the public on the science and culture of rice around the world.
 The Riceworld Museum and Learning Center was established in1994 in the University of the Philippines, Los Baños, Laguna and is the only museum and learning center in the world dedicated to rice and rice farmers around the world.

 Later life and death

-Vergara married his wife, Lina Manalo-Vergara, IRRI's first head librarian.
+Vergara was married to Lina Manalo-Vergara, IRRI's first head librarian.
 He has two sons, Sunny and Happy Vergara, a daughter, Joy Vergara, and four grandchildren.

-On October 24, 2015 at the age of 81, Vergara died of a heart attack.
+On October 24, 2015, at the age of 81, Vergara died of a heart attack.

 Other accomplishments

-Vergara was also a member of the Ornamental Team of the Philippines Council for Agriculture and Resource Research.
+Vergara was a member of the Ornamental Team of the Philippines Council for Agriculture and Resource Research.
 He was also president of the Los Baños Orchid Society.

 Awards

-Vergara has won numerous awards for his scientific work, and work within his community.
+Vergara won numerous awards for his scientific work, and work within his community.
 Awards include: